jayoung/pamlWrapper/docs/runPAMLandParse.md

 Input file(s): in-frame multiple sequence alignment, in fasta format

-(script names start `pw_` (for Paml Wrapper) to help distinguish them from any other similar scripts I have hanging around)
+Script names in this repo start `pw_` (for Paml Wrapper) to help distinguish them from any other similar scripts I have hanging around.

-## To run paml on any fasta format in-frame alignment
+## Run sitewise paml on any fasta format in-frame alignment

 Run it on each sequence file, one at a time
 ```